isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/humanities/all/nan-hua-high-school-creating-an-emotions-tracker-with-the-microbit.md

 ---
-layout: simple-page
-title: Creating an emotions tracker with the Micro:bit
+title: 'Creating an emotions tracker with the Micro:bit'
 permalink: /nan-hua-high-school-creating-an-emotions-tracker-with-the-microbit/
-breadcrumb: Secondary School - humanities
+breadcrumb: 'Secondary School - humanities'

 ---

 This lesson teaches students a core function of the Micro:bit, inputs and event handlers.
 Students will learn how to program the Micro:bit to display a different emotion based on which button is pressed (or any other input), and are free to customize and explore the different permutations possible.